Why does the Netz-AK not offer a “ready-to-use WiFi” for the room?

 Afterwards you should change the password for your router and your network key.
 If you want you can also change your network name (SSID.)

-If you have trouble with one of the steps you can come to our consultation hour and we configure your router together.
+If you have trouble with one of the steps, we configure your router together.